Arcs of Life, History, and the Universe

 The first person I read each morning is Heather Cox Richardson.
 In a letter she wrote on November 3, she reminded us of the 1850’s and 1860’s in which we witnessed the Missouri Compromise, the Kansas Nebraska Act, the Dred Scott decision, the Civil War, and the Emancipation Proclamation.
 During that period, we saw, among other things, the divides personified by Lincoln on the one hand and James Hammond on the other—one fighting for democracy and equality, the other defending oligarchy and supremacy.
 In the midst of all that chaos, Emily Dickinson was quietly writing her poetry.
 As a quick reminder of those decisions and events, here is a very brief recap:

 The Missouri Compromise, a federal law passed in 1820, admitted Missouri as a slave state and Maine as a free state, prohibited slavery in the Louisiana Territory, and maintained a balance of power in Congress between free and slave states.
-It was repealed in 1854 by the Kansas-Nebraska Act, and in 1857, the Supreme Court, in one of its worst decisions in history, ruled it unconstitutional by its Dred Scott ruling.
+It was repealed in 1854 by the Kansas-Nebraska Act, and in 1857, the Supreme Court, in one of its worst decisions in history, ruled it unconstitutional by its Dred Scott order.
 In that case, the court held that the U.S. Constitution did not extend American citizenship to people of black African descent, and therefore they could not enjoy the rights and privileges contained therein.
 The decision played a crucial role in the start of the Civil War when, in 1861, Southern troops bombarded Fort Sumter in South Carolina (an event brilliantly documented by Eric Larson in Demons of Unrest).
 In 1863, after two years of bloody battle, President Lincoln issued the Emancipation Proclamation, a military decree declaring all enslaved people in rebellious areas of the United States to be free.
 Whew, that’s a lot of history in a short amount of time.

 Fast forward 100 years later, and Doris Kearns Goodwin, in her book An Unfinished Love Story, brilliantly recaps the events of the 1960s and 1970’s.
 In this book, she describes the dramatic events surrounding JFK, LBJ, MLK, and RFK.
 Here is a quick refresher of the legislative decisions these courageous leaders influenced: